Approximate Linear Programming for Decentralized Policy Iteration in Cooperative Multi-agent Markov Decision Processes: Introduction

-Policy improvement is a key step in both exact as well as approximate DP methods.
-The policy improvement step maps a candidate value function to its corresponding `one-step' greedy policy and involves computing minimum over the set of actions.
-In the case of MA-MDP, an important issue (in addition to COD) is that the overall action is a Cartesian product of the actions of the individual agents and hence the number of actions grows exponentially in the number of agents \cite{Campbell2013}.
+Policy improvement is a key step in both exact as well as approximate DP methods and maps a candidate value function to its corresponding `one-step' greedy policy.
+In the case of MA-MDP, an important issue (in addition to COD) is that the overall action is a Cartesian product of the actions of the individual agents and hence the number of actions also grows exponentially in the number of agents \cite{Campbell2013}.
 Thus even if the number of states is small, policy improvement could be a computationally expensive operation due to the large number of actions.
-Decentralized policy improvement was proposed in recent literature \cite{Bertsekas2021, Spaan2002}, to address this issue of the large number of actions.
-Here, the exact value function is calculated in a centralized manner, however, policy improvement is decentralized whereby each agent independently improves its own policy while assuming the other agent's policy is fixed.
+To address this issue, decentralized policy improvement is proposed in recent literature \cite{Bertsekas2021}, \cite{bertsekas2020}[Chap.
+5].
+In these works, the exact value function is centrally calculated, while policy improvement is decentralized, whereby each agent independently improves its own policy, assuming policy of the other agents is fixed.
+However, in the MA-MDP settings, computing the exact value function centrally is computationally expensive.
+In \cite{Chen2022} fully decentralized multi-agent algorithm, with function approximation, on infinite horizon discounted MDP is considered.
+In the SA-MDP setting, approximate linear programming (ALP) approaches are well studied in the literature \cite{CLSBCS}.
+However, in MA-MDP, the ALP-based approach to approximate decentralized policy iteration is not considered in the literature.

-While \cite{Bertsekas2021} proposed decentralized policy improvement, it did not address the issue of large number of states, that is, as explained above, computing the exact value function centrally might be computationally expensive.
-In this paper, we address this issue and develop and ADP method for the cooperative MA-MDP setting.
-Our specific contributions are listed below.

-\begin{enumerate} \item We propose approximate decentralized policy improvement (ADPI) algorithms for MA-MDPs that can work even when the number of states and actions is large.
-We propose these algorithms separately for finite and infinite horizon MDPs.
-While our algorithm's decentralized policy improvement procedure is the same as the one proposed in \cite{Bertsekas2021}, our ADPI algorithm uses approximate linear programming to compute an approximate value function, and hence can tackle the aforementioned issue with large number of states that has been open so far \cite{Bertsekas2021}. \item We provide a detailed analysis and theoretical guarantees for the proposed ADPI algorithm. \item We show the results of experiments on a grid world setting where our algorithm is seen to result in good performance. \end{enumerate}

-The rest of the paper is organized as follows.
-Section \ref{relatedWork} describes the related work.
-Background and problem formulation is presented in section \ref{problem_formulation}.
-Section \ref{sec:proposedAlgo} presents the proposed algorithms as well as the theoretical analysis of these for the MA-MDP setting.
-The experimental setting and numerical results are provided in section \ref{experiments_results}.
-Finally, Section \ref{conclusions} provides the concluding remarks.